 It means only great things: we constantly have to reinvent ourselves to adapt to societal changes (autonomous vehicles technology, digital innovations, investments into public transport infrastructure), I would not want it any other way!

-Q: Your session at Enterprise Collaboration Innovation & Tech Fest 2017 looks at defining your purpose and value – why are these so important to the success of a collaboration project?
+Q: You look at defining your purpose and value – why are these so important to the success of a collaboration project?

 You cannot launch online collaboration project simply because everyone else does it.
 You need to first identify why it can be interesting in your firm: what concrete problems will it solve?
 And remember, these problems are going to be different from your neighbour’s or competitor’s.